-The engagements would NOT aim to:
+The engagements did NOT aim to:

 - Use the visit to prioritise a particular workforce solution or to replace the local expertise in areas like the planning of training numbers (which is the responsibility of the Regional Advisor in conjunction with the regional Specialist Training Committee).

-- Use this as an opportunity to police the uptake of GPICS.
+- Use it as an opportunity to police the uptake of GPICS.
 Recommendations and Standards in GPICS will be used as opportunities to model future potential future demands on the workforce in the region.